 - Computation of the set of global frequent items with an aggregation of their fuzzy counts of appearance.
-Let Flist be the list of these items (as the example previously). - Creation of the root of the FFPT.
-For the data item of each transaction Trans we do the following.
+Let Flist be the ordered list of these items (as the example previously). - Creation of the root of the FFPT.
+For each transaction Trans we do the following.
 We select the frequent items in Trans and we sort them in accordance with Flist.
 This step creates the condition items frequent lists described previously.
-We denote the sorted condition items frequency list of Trans by [head | Tail] where head is the item at the head of the list and Tail the remaining frequent items.
-We denote by $\mu{head}$ (Trans) the membership degree of the item head at the transaction Trans.
+We denote the sorted condition frequent items of Trans by $[head \mid Tail]$ where head is the item at the head of the list and Tail the remaining frequent items.
+We denote by $\mu{head}(Trans)$ the membership degree of the frequent item head at the transaction Trans.
 The insertion is performed with a function that implements the following algorithm for each transaction Trans.

-FFPTreeNode insertFFPT( head, Tail, TreeNode) if TreeNode has a child node Child such that
+FFPTreeNode insertFFPT(head, Tail, TreeNode)

+if TreeNode has a child node Child such that

 Child.ItemID = head then

+Child.fuzzyCount = Child.fuzzyCount +

+μ{head}(Trans) else {

+create a new node Child;

+Child.parent = TreeNode;

+Child.fuzzyCount = μ{head} (Trans);

-Child.count = Child.count + $\mu{head}$ (Trans) else { create a new node Child; Child.parent = TreeNode; Child.count = $\mu{head}$ (Trans) ; connect Child to the Node-Links structure } // else return Child;
+connect Child to the Node-Links structure

+} // else

+return Child; // i.e. the insertion point

-For every transaction (i.e. condition at the gene's example), we insert the whole conditions item list frequent item list by using the following pseudocode:
+For every transaction (e.g. condition at the gene analysis example), we insert the whole conditions item list by using the following algorithm:

-InsertionPoint = root; while the transactions item list is not empty do get head and Tail element; InsertionPoint = insertFFPT(head, Tail, InsertionPoint); end;
+InsertionPoint = root; while the transactions item list is not empty do

+get head and Tail element;

+InsertionPoint = insertFFPT(head, Tail,

+InsertionPoint);

+end;

 In order to facilitate the subsequent data mining we construct a Header Table data structure that has one entry for each frequent 1-itemset (i.e. the items appearing at the global Flist).
-This entry keeps the name of the item, its total frequency count and the node links pointers that connects with a linked list all the information concerning the item at the Fuzzy FPT.
-The Fuzzy FPT obtained with the data of Table 1 by the construction algorithm is illustrated with Figure 1.
+This entry keeps the name of the item, its total frequency count and the node links pointers that connects in a linked list all the information concerning the item at the FFPT.
+The FFPT obtained with the data of Table 1 by the construction algorithm is illustrated with Figure 1.